My authored CTF challenges sources and official writeups

 // it's even callable!

-document.all("shouldnotbecallableright") // <div id="shouldnotbecallableright">
+document.all("isitevencallable?") // <div id="isitevencallable?">

 Those weird behaviors are due to legacy reasons and web compatibility and are documented in MDN here.

-In summary, we can use document.all to get a falsy expression on the const options = evt.data || evt.data.wrappedJSObject; line, to get a user controllable Waived Xray Vision object, and then we can define our custom getters on it to bypass the content script checks.
+In summary, we can use document.all to get a falsy expression on the const options = evt.data || evt.data.wrappedJSObject; line, but still have a user controllable Waived Xray Vision object, and so define our custom getters on it to bypass the content script checks.

 One last obstacle remains: document.all in fact returns all elements of the page, meaning that even if we redefine custom getters we’ll still have excess properties (i.e. the page html elements) inside the details object.

-Also, given that details is defined as const details = { ...options };, we’ll have HTMLElement instances in it and since all postMessages (and therefore browser.runtime.sendMessage) calls use the Structured clone algorithm on the passed object, it will throw a DataCloneError: The object could not be cloned. exception.
+Also, given that details is defined as const details = { ...options };, we’ll have HTMLElement instances in it and since all postMessages (and therefore browser.runtime.sendMessage) calls use the Structured clone algorithm on the passed object, it will throw a DataCloneError: The object could not be cloned exception.

 What about having no html elements at all on the page then?
 Well, even if we define an empty page, the browser will still at least put the root element <html> in the DOM tree, meaning document.all will still contain at least that.
 Let alone the <script> tag itself hosting our exploit code.